y-aashh/sunday-unity-task/README.md

 2. A functional APK build for Android devices or an iOS build suitable for testing.
 3. The project code hosted on a private/public repository on GitHub or GitLab, with the corresponding person invited for review or a public link of repo.
 4. Documentation outlining the changes made, troubleshooting steps taken, and any additional improvements implemented.

+## Need to download and import the FirebaseAnalytics.unitypackage into Assets for code to work, could not upload large file to github